Fashion illustration: History

 Fashion illustration differs from the fashion plate in that a fashion plate is a reproduction of an image, such as a drawing or photograph, for a magazine or book.
 Fashion illustrations can be made into fashion plate, but a fashion plate is not itself an original work of illustration.

 In the modern day fashion illustrations are seen more as interpretations of garments rather than exact replicas.
 Illustrators have more freedom when working for themselves rather than for magazines, that valued realism over the illustrator's creative liberties.

 Process of Fashion Illustration

 Designers use mediums such as gouache, marker, pastel, and ink to convey the details of garments and the feeling invoked by the artist.
-With the rise of digital art, some artists have begun to create illustrations using Adobe Photoshop.
-Artists frequently begin with a sketch of a figure called a croquis, and build a look on top of it.
+With the rise of digital art, some artists have begun to create illustrations using Adobe Photoshop or an application such as Procreate.
+There are two main purposes for fashion illustration: design communication and artistic expression.
+For design communication, artists frequently begin with a sketch of a figure called a croquis, and build a look on top of it.
 The artist takes care to render the fabrics and silhouettes used in the garment.
-They typically illustrate clothing on a figure with exaggerated 9-head or 10-head proportions.
+They typically illustrate clothing on a figure with exaggerated 9-head proportions.
 The artist will typically find samples of fabric, or swatches, to imitate in their drawing.
+When illustrating for artistic expression, accurate proportion and faithful rendering of textiles takes a back seat to dramatic usage of color and line to convey movement.